SharmaRadheShyam/Formation_control/README.md

 # Formation control code
 - Formation control code is in the python script named as "*Formation_control.py*".

-- Demonstated data are given in the text files ( vd.txt and wd.txt contain ).
+- Demonstated data are given in the text files ( vd.txt and wd.txt).

 - Following output plots can be obtained from this code.